 Campus Security Authority (CSA).
-Campus Security Authority is a Clery specific term that encompasses four groups of individuals and organizations associated with an institution.
+Campus Security Authority is a Clery-specific term that encompasses four groups of individuals and organizations associated with an institution:

 - i.
 An official of the institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 If such an official is a pastoral or professional counselor, the official is not considered a campus security authority when acting as a pastoral or professional counselor. - ii.
-A campus police department or a campus security department. - iii.
-Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department, such as an individual who is responsible for monitoring entrances into institutional property.
+A campus police department or a campus security department.